 - improve information for consumers (through a hang tag, warning for operators and additional information in the manual) from 11 October 2020

 - improve the design of quad bikes (through requiring quad bikes to meet certain requirements in the US or European Standard) from 11 October 2020

 - improve the design of general use quad bikes to reduce the likelihood of a rollover incident occurring (through stability requirements) and to mitigate the harm if a rollover does occur (through operator protection devices) from 11 October 2021.

-An explanatory statement, including a regulation impact statement, is available online.
+An explanatory statement for the safety standard, including a regulation impact statement, is available online.

 Why doesn't the safety standard apply to all second-hand quad bikes?

-The safety standard does not apply to second-hand quad bikes other than those imported into Australia.
+The requirements under the safety standard that came into effect on 11 October 2020 do not apply to second-hand quad bikes other than those imported into Australia.